 He said that the Type C cables allow the same sort of attacks to be carried out against smartphones and tablets.
 Various other improvements include being able to change keyboard mappings, the ability to forge the identity of specific USB devices, such as pretending to be a device that leverages a particular vulnerability on a system.

 Apple did not respond to a request for comment.
 The set of cables MG provided to Motherboard for testing purposes also included a black USB-C to USB-C cable, which would be designed to mimic cables related to different, non-Apple products.

-"The pandemic has made an already difficult process much more difficult with the chip shortage.
+The ongoing pandemic has also complicated the manufacturing process for the cables, MG explained."The pandemic has made an already difficult process much more difficult with the chip shortage.
 If any individual component is out of stock, it is basically impossible to find a replacement when fractions of millimeters are important.
 So I just have to wait 12+ months for certain parts to be in stock," MG told Motherboard in an online chat.
 "We will easily lose $10k in cables when testing a process change.
 During the chip shortage, it's hard not to look at a loss like that and see a whole bunch of dead components that cannot be replaced for over a year."Subscribe to our cybersecurity podcast CYBER, here.